 After eating our delicious meal, we arrived on the black sands of Punalu’u Beach, where we swam, played soccer, and protected the ecosystem by picking up trash.
 Finally, after another hour of driving across the beautiful island, we arrived at Hawai’i Volcanoes National Park, where we will be staying for a couple days and providing service to preserve the alluring environment.
 At the end of the day, everyone was tired, fulfilled, and excited for more adventures to come.

 On our second day, we ate breakfast at the Kilauea Military Camp (KMC) before heading to our community service site in the Volcanoes National Park rainforest.
 Carole, who was our guide from Friends of Hawai’i Volcanoes National Park, took us to our service destination.
 Our service consisted of removing an invasive species, ginger, which affects the native vegetation of the park’s ecosystem.

 Our assignment was to use clippers to cut the growing ginger near the roots so that a team of park workers could then spray pesticides that would eradicate it.
 She explained to us the harmful effect that the ginger has on the ecosystem.
 Then we set off into the jungle and had a competition over which group could cut and collect the most ginger.
 She complimented our hard work and joked about how the pesticide sprayers would have their work cut out for them.

 After our service in the forest, we returned to KMC for a magnificent game of soccer and a nice dinner at the popular Thai Restaurant close to the park.
-We returned to camp for card games and fun until lights out.
+We returned to camp for card games until lights out.